aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/advanced-image-manipulation-aspose-imaging-java/_index.md

 ---
-title: "Advanced Java Image Manipulation with Aspose.Imaging&#58; Techniques and Tutorials"
+title: "How to Set Background Color Java with Aspose.Imaging – Advanced Image Manipulation Tutorial"
-description: "Master advanced image manipulation in Java using Aspose.Imaging.
-Learn to set background colors, handle transparency, and save images efficiently."
+description: "Learn how to set background color Java using Aspose.Imaging, convert image to PNG Java, and master advanced image manipulation in Java."
-date: "2025-06-04"
+date: "2025-12-02"
 weight: 1
 url: "/java/advanced-drawing-graphics/advanced-image-manipulation-aspose-imaging-java/"
 keywords: